laboon/CS1699_Fall2018/syllabus.md

    * Ethereum - More powerful scripting language
    * Monero - Anonymous, not pseudonymous, transactions
    * Nano - Distributed Proof of Stake, multiple blockchains
    * What is Bitcoin Maximalism?
-(Strong, Semi-Strong, Weak forms)

 ## Week 13 (Week of 19 NOV):